-- 1. The Group's unlisted equity investments have been accounted for as equity investments designated at fair value through other comprehensive income.
+- The Group's unlisted equity investments have been accounted for as equity investments designated at fair value through other comprehensive income.
 The fair value of the unlisted equity investments was assessed by management or employed by other available methods. - 2. eName is a company listed on China New Third Board (Stock Code: 838413) principally engaged in domain related businesses and providing domain registration, transfer and transaction services for internet customers.
 It is a well-known domain service provider in China.

-Pursuant to eName's interim report for six months ended 30 June 2022, eName recorded revenue of approximately RMB49.5 million, representing a decrease of 42.7% compared with the corresponding period in 2021, and net profit attributable to the shareholders of approximately RMB1.7 million, compared with RMB3.9 million for six months ended 30 June 2021.
-The abovementioned decrease was mainly attributable to eName ceased to control one of its holding subsidiaries, therefore the subsidiary together with its wholly-owned subsidiaries were no longer absorbed into consolidated statements.
+Pursuant to eName's interim report for the six months ended 30 June 2023, eName recorded revenue of approximately RMB146.9 million, representing an increase of 197.0% compared with the corresponding period in 2022, and net profit attributable to the shareholders of approximately RMB11.5 million, representing an increase of 574.8% compared with RMB1.7 million for the six months ended 30 June 2022.
+The abovementioned increase in net profit attributable to the shareholders was mainly attributable to the acquisition of a subsidiary in the second half of 2022.

-eName has established a leading position in the domain transaction and service industry through mature technical support, convenient transaction procedure and humanized service management. eName adhered to expand its domain name business and it has actively increased promotional efforts and successfully maintained its transactions despite the gloomy industry environment.
+eName has established a leading position in the domain transaction and service sector through mature technical support, convenient transaction procedure and humanized service management. eName adhered to expanding its domain name business and it has actively increased promotional efforts and successfully maintained its transactions despite a gloomy economic environment.
 The Group is therefore optimistic about the domain service market in China and the performance of eName in the future.